Two Secrets to Living a Happy Life

 One of the most important lessons I learned very early in life came from a series of psychology studies that I read for entertainment.
 It talked about how the big troubles we face – the death of a loved one, the loss of a job, the foreclosure of a home – are often overcome because our natural defense systems activate, causing our behavior to moderate with time so that we accept what has happened, rebuild, and put it behind us.
-The things that cause severe unhappiness are not these major shocks; they are the small irritations that build up and wear away at you like Chinese water torture.
+The things that cause unhappiness that is both severe and chronic are not these major shocks; they are the small irritations that build up and wear away at you like Chinese water torture.

 The example, if I recall correctly, was that a broken arm was far easier to deal with psychologically than a backdoor that squeaked loudly but was never fixed.
 Part of this is that the severity of the broken arm requires treatment whereas human nature being what it is, the door will always be put off to the imaginary realm of “someday”, which never arrives for most people.
 Long commutes to work, dirty dishes in the sink, never having enough pairs of socks when you get dressed in the morning … those are the things that will make you feel unhappy according to the research.

 This was bolstered by a wonderful book I read years later, picked up as part of one of my many book runs, called Stumbling on Happiness that talked about the science of human contentment.
 It turns out that happiness is not something you acquire; for most people it is something that develops when there is an absence of negative events or frustrations.
 Another is the unexpected joys that confront you, which are often more important to the brain chemistry of happiness than huge events like winning the lottery.
 It sounds crazy, but that’s the data shows.

 When setting up my life after college graduation, I decided that one of the things I was going to do when putting in place a self-reinforcing structure that governed my home and office life to take these lessons to heart.
 I did it by:

 - Constantly filling my life with happy surprises